murer/dsopz/README.md

 ### Updating, delete or create

-We can process a entity file into another, incluiding, updating or removing entities
+We can process a entity file into another, incluiding, updating or removing entities.

+    cat entities.bak | python src/processor_mapper.py > procesed.bak 3<mapper.py

+or

-    cat entities.bak | python src/processor_mapper.py > processed.bak <<-EOF
+    cat entities.bak | python src/processor_mapper.py > processed.bak 3<<-EOF
     ent['properties']['desc'] = {'indexed':False, 'stringValue': 'changed'}
     EOF

+`processor_mapper.py` reads entitie file from stdin, and python code from custom pipe input 3.
+This python code is called for every entity witch can be accessed via `ent` variable.
+This code must call `emit` function with entities to be printed to `processed.py`.

 ### Extract CSV from entities file